 Peafowls are omnivores.
 So, they will eat both vegetation and meat.
 The food of Wild peacocks is:

 - flower petals and plants.

 Captive peafowl will also eat cat food, cheese, nuts, scrambled egg, cooked rice and kitchen scraps which includes vegetable peels and many more.
 Peafowl needs to be fed a high protein diet to maintain optimum health.

 Generally, Peacocks have a lifespan of 10 to 25 years.
 A peafowl can live up to the age of 20 years.
 The peacocks look more attractive when they reach the age of 5 or 6 years.

 Peacocks are the male variety of peafowl and they are no exception to the strange mating ritual.
 It comes to as no surprise that a bird with such a beautiful set of tail feathers would be interested in shaking them to attract a mate, once again proving that humans are not at all that different from our animal brethren.
 The main reason behind the spread of the feathers is to attract their mate.

 Attracting A Mate

 Completely fanned out, the tail spreads behind the peacock in a full semicircle, though some peacocks have tails that are bigger than others.
-Ultimately, the size and the patterns of the tail helps the female peacocks to choose whether or not she’ll mate with him.
+Ultimately, the size and the patterns of the tail help the female peacocks to choose whether or not they’ll mate with him.